nomath4u/radiusnetworks.github.io/ibeacon/android/samples.md

 ## Accessing iBeacon Data Example Code (Pro Library Only)

+<i>Important:  when using the Pro Library, be sure to use com.radiusnetworks.proximity.ibeacon.IBeaconManager instead of com.radiusnetworks.ibeacon.IBeaconManager, or you will get a DataProviderException.</i>

 ```
+import com.radiusnetworks.proximity.ibeacon.IBeaconManager;

 public class MainActivity extends Activity implements IBeaconConsumer, RangeNotifier, IBeaconDataNotifier
 {
     public static final String TAG = "MainActivity";